rafed/GodExpo/README.md

 # GodExpo

-GodExpo ia God Struct smell detector for Golang.
+GodExpo is a God Struct smell detector for Golang.

 ## Getting Started